steffchep/yanap/README.md

 # yanap
 Yet Another Availabilty Planner

+run "mvn package" to create an executable jar (tomcat embedded, user -httpPort option to change port on startup)

 TODOS:
+- variable sprint lengths!
+- get teams from DB list (still enter tham as text to not lose old ones)
 - Plan board: date in table header
+- Filter Sprint list by Team (or quick search)
+- Filter user list by Team (or quick-search)
+- properties file for db connection
 - Datepicker
-- add end date automatically (always 2 weeks)

 Features under consideration:
-- Filter Sprint list by Team (or quick search)
-- Filter user list by Team (or quick-search)
 - Statistics: Charts for Availability vs Story points
+- what cen be learnt from Jira?
 - delete Sprint and usersBySprint
 - delete user (what about their previous works? either mess up statistics or try to add "empty user" instead